chain4travel/camino-docs/docs/camino-messenger/messenger-fees.md

 <figcaption align = "center">Fig.3: Total search and booking fees idea at a look to book of 1.000 searches to one booking</figcaption>
 </figure>

-In the following example we see an example of a partnership where more searches are required to create one booking.
-To compensate for the extra cost of processing of this slightly less healthier LTB, the supplier has set a Service Fee that is higher that the network fee, to compensate for internal costs.
-Setting such a Service does not impact partnerships with a healthy look to book ratio, but for less efficient partnerships, the incentive to optimize becomes important and conclusively there is a reason to look at ways to improve the LTB and reduce the cost for the supplier.
+In the following figure, we see an example of a partnership where more searches are required to create one booking.
+To offset the increased processing cost of a slightly less healthy LTB, the supplier has set a service fee higher than the network fee.
+Setting such a service does not impact partnerships with a healthy look to book ratio, but for less efficient partnerships, the incentive to optimize becomes important and conclusively there is a reason to look at ways to improve the LTB and reduce the cost for the supplier.

 Still the costs to the distributor and supplier are below GDS and aggregator fees even without considering possible LTB penalties.